ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 5 - Complete Gitea platform.md

 ### _Updating wildcard certificate's Reflector-managed namespaces_

-Now you need to configure the Secret of your wilcard certificate in the `gitea` namespace.
+Now you need to configure the Secret of your wildcard certificate in the `gitea` namespace.
 Remember that, [in the last part of the Nextcloud platform guide](G033%20-%20Deploying%20services%2002%20~%20Nextcloud%20-%20Part%205%20-%20Complete%20Nextcloud%20platform.md#updating-wildcard-certificates-reflector-managed-namespaces), you saw how to configure a patch to modify the original resource with any extra namespaces you require.
 So here you'll just modify that patch to add the `gitea` namespace to the list.

 1. You'll have to edit the `wildcard.deimos.cloud-tls.certificate.cert-manager.reflector.namespaces.yaml` file found in the `certificates/patches` directory of your `cert-manager` Kustomize project.
 It's full path on this guide is `$HOME/k8sprjs/cert-manager/certificates/patches/wildcard.deimos.cloud-tls.certificate.cert-manager.reflector.namespaces.yaml`.
 In it, only add the `gitea` namespace to the `reflector` annotations there.
 The file should end looking like below.